Darxo/Hardened/README.md

 - Introduce new **Bite Reach** effect, which reduces headshot chance by 10%
 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**
 - Weapons in the bags of NPCs will now have randomized Condition, similar to their equipped weapons
+- Noble Armies with a Banner are no longer under the effect of **For the Realm**

 ### Specific Changes